mcdalcin/NewGamePlus/README.md

-Not compatable with Bethesda version.
+Not compatible with Bethesda version.

 Installs a "New Game +" style save in your DOOM Eternal save directory.

 The game starts with:
 - All suit upgrades
 - All Weapons (excluding Rocket Launcher, due to a soft lock)